kisutsajack-ai/jumia-product-performance-dashboard/README.md

 A major lesson from this project was that dashboard quality depends on the work completed **before** visualization.

-Cleaning decisions such as handling negative Review values, converting price ranges, retaining missing values as blanks, and correctly defining duplicates directly affect the reliability of the final analysis.
+Cleaning decisions such as handling negative Review values, converting price ranges, retaining missing values as blanks and correctly defining duplicates directly affect the reliability of the final analysis.

 The project also reinforced that analytical categories need clearly documented rules.
 The Price Category and Engagement Flag were based on calculated dataset thresholds rather than arbitrary labels.

 Another important lesson was the difference between **correlation and causation**.
-A dashboard can show that two measures move together---or do not---but that alone does not explain why.
+A dashboard can show that two measures move together or do not but that alone does not explain why.

 Finally, I learned that a useful dashboard should not contain every calculation.
-Detailed calculations and PivotTables belong in supporting sheets, while the dashboard should communicate the most important KPIs, comparisons, filters, and insights clearly.
+Detailed calculations and PivotTables belong in supporting sheets, while the dashboard should communicate the most important KPIs, comparisons, filters and insights clearly.

 ------------------------------------------------------------------------